Mcluckinson/lemin_viz/README.md

 - fixed invalid resource paths that used to be configured 4 debug mode, now it works properly instead of producing resource-loading error

 A playable visualizer for 21/42 lem-in project.
 It draws a map, recieved as argument and show "ants" movement (hit space for that, if i remember correctly, lol). -g flag will launch it in game mode.
 Runs on macos, uses SDL2 4 that.
-U could quite easily make it run on Win/Linux, u'd need appropriate versions of SDL2/SDL2 image to it tho.
+U could quite easily make it run on Win/Linux, u'd need appropriate versions of SDL2/SDL2 image to do it tho.

 Licence is of course WTFPL.